The Algorithm Wants a Plastic Flower

 When we talk about algorithmic discoverability, we are usually discussing it as a marketing hurdle.
 We talk about metadata, search terms, and the dark arts of categorization.
 But we rarely discuss how the mechanisms of digital storefronts bleed backward into the drafting process itself.

 This creates an intense genre niche pressure.
 Writers feel the invisible weight of the search bar pressing against their keyboards.
-You begin to look at your sprawling, complex manuscript—a story about two women tentatively navigating the vast, terrifying space between friendship and desire—and you realize it does not neatly fit into a predefined box.
+You begin to look at your sprawling, complex manuscript—a story about two women tentatively navigating the vast, terrifying space between friendship and desire—and you realise it does not neatly fit into a predefined box.
 McGurl’s work on the institutional shaping of fiction offers a useful parallel: creative work is often formed under systems that reward legibility, repeatable signals, and recognizable versions of “excellence” (McGurl).

 So, you begin to alter the physical reality of the narrative.
 You strip away the quiet moments of observation.
 You delete the scene where the protagonist simply watches the other woman’s hands as she pours coffee, letting the silence stretch out, because silence cannot be tagged.
 You replace it with snappy dialogue that explicitly states their dynamic.
 You commodify their interactions, turning their gaze into an easily digestible product.
 You trade the authentic, slow-burning tension of women who love women for a fast-food version of romance.